markjernf/titanium-images/README.md

 <div align="center">

-# Making images with TiO2
+# Making full color images with Titanium Oxide
 ### Photographic mosaics, anodized onto titanium — one color at a time
 Repeated anodize → laser-ablate → re-anodize cycles on titanium sheets can produce full color 508 DPI images.
 The process involves image processing, metal preparation, and repeated "dunks" in a carefully-controlled trisodium phosphate (TSP) solution with a DC voltage between 15 and 105 volts.